trevorwslee/ESP32SlidingPuzzle/README.md

 # Building and Uploading the Sketch

-As mentioned previously, although not necessary, the steps to build and update the sketch is via the PlatformIO extension.
+As mentioned previously, although not necessary, the steps to build and update the sketch is via PlatformIO (an extension of VSCode).

 The configurations for developing and building of the sketch are basically written down in the `platformio.ini` file
 ```